R-Stitch: Dynamic Trajectory Stitching for Efficient Reasoning: Experiments

 \textbf{Main results on math reasoning benchmarks.}~~ We evaluate \methodname~under entropy thresholds $\tau \in \{0.001, 0.02, 0.03\}$, comparing against SLM-only decoding, full LLM decoding, and speculative decoding (SpecDec).
 Table~\ref{tab:math-hybrid-results} reports accuracy, latency, and relative speedup across five mathematical reasoning benchmarks under decoding budgets of 8k and 16k tokens.
 Overall, \methodname~consistently reduces latency with minimal accuracy degradation relative to full LLM decoding.
 At $\tau=0.02$, LLM-7B achieves $1.4\times$–$2.3\times$ speedups at 8k and $1.7\times$–$2.9\times$ at 16k, while maintaining accuracy close to the LLM baseline.
-For larger models, efficiency gains become more pronounced: LLM-14B reaches $1.7\times$–$2.4\times$ at 8k and up to $3.0\times$ at 16k, while LLM-32B attains speedups of $1.9\times$–$4.1\times$ at 8k and $1.8\times$–$4.8\times$ at 16k.
-At a more aggressive threshold $\tau=0.03$, speedups further increase, albeit with moderate accuracy drops.
-SpecDec shows mixed performance: while occasionally competitive, it often runs slower than standard LLM decoding (e.g., 7B at 8k) or sacrifices accuracy.
+For larger models, efficiency gains become more pronounced: LLM-14B reaches $1.7\times$–$2.4\times$ at 8k and up to $3.0\times$ at 16k, while LLM-32B attains speedups of $1.9\times$–$4.1\times$ at 8k and $1.8\times$–$4.8\times$ at 16k. \rebuttal{In particular, the observed accuracy gains arise because R-Stitch shortens overly verbose LLM reasoning traces, preventing truncation under strict length budgets and thereby avoiding accuracy degradation.} SpecDec shows mixed performance: while occasionally competitive, it often runs slower than standard LLM decoding (e.g., 7B at 8k) or sacrifices accuracy.
 This slowdown is largely due to frequent rejections under low model agreement, which cause the tokens of SLM to be discarded and re-decoded by the LLM, resulting in more total decoding steps than even vanilla LLM decoding.
 SLM-only decoding remains fastest but yields substantially lower accuracy, highlighting the necessity of hybrid approaches.
 These results demonstrate that entropy-based routing provides a robust trade-off between efficiency and accuracy across different model scales and token budgets, with larger models benefiting the most in relative speedups.

 \textbf{Latency–accuracy trade-off.}~~ We further assess entropy-guided routing by varying the threshold $\tau \in \{0.001, 0.005, 0.02, 0.03, 0.05\}$ and reporting the resulting accuracy–latency trade-off.
 As baselines, we consider random routing, where tokens are assigned to the SLM with fixed probabilities $p \in \{0.1, 0.3, 0.5, 0.7, 0.9\}$, along with fixed decoding strategies including SLM-only, LLM-only, and speculative decoding.
 Figure~\ref{fig:latency-accuracy-curve} presents results on four mathematical reasoning benchmarks with both 7B and 14B LLMs.
 Across all settings, \methodname consistently outperforms random routing, confirming entropy as a reliable confidence signal.
 On relatively simple tasks such as AMC, it achieves accuracy comparable to full LLM decoding while operating at substantially lower latency.
 Overall, entropy-based routing offers a simple, training-free mechanism that effectively balances efficiency and accuracy across diverse datasets and model scales.
 In addition, by tuning the entropy threshold, \methodname naturally adapts to different computational budgets without retraining, enabling practitioners to approach optimal accuracy under varying latency constraints.